Greg de la Cruz works at NCR Corp's R&D center in the Philippines and is the author of two published titles on Amazon.

 Another major defense was that canceling the Timber License Agreements (TLAs) would constitute a violation of the constitutional right to the non-impairment of contracts – these timber licenses were said to be done deals and thus if the government said it was not going to fulfill them, then it would be impairing the contracts it had with the various corporations.

 Third, the TLAs were written permissions granted by the government through the Secretary of Environment and Natural Resources (Factoran, in this case) to various corporations to cut trees.
-These were logging permits, and they ran for twenty-five (25) years.
+These were logging permits, and they ran for 25 years.

 And fourth, the case was filed by the minors, represented by their parents with the end-goal for the defendant, his agents, representatives and other persons acting on his behalf to:

 (1) Cancel all existing timber license agreements in the country;